AnonymousRed77/TemporalCausalTomography/LLaVA-NeXT/README.md

 ``python llavanext_13b_tct.py``

-This will then create a CSV file that contains the image file paths, the types of questions (tsc, tad, btp, tcap), the questions, and LLaVA-NeXT's responses to these questions.
+This will then create a CSV file that contains the image file paths, the probe types (tsc, tad, btp, and tcap), the questions, and LLaVA-NeXT's responses to these questions.